Dione Joseph: Career

+Joseph has been featured in several interviews, including one by Radio New Zealand.
+She has also been a speaker at the Innovation Unit 3.

+Joseph has directed several plays, including “America Rex” (2018) by Tom Minter and “Po' Boys and Oysters" (2022) by Estelle Chout.

+Awards

+She is the recipient of numerous awards and residencies, including a 2013 Australian Creative Young Stars grant and 2014 fellowship at Lincoln Centre Directors Lab in New York.

 Joseph is mixed-race, of Caribbean, Anglo-Indian, French and Irish heritage.
 She moved to New Zealand in 2002 at the age of 14.

 Joseph founded community arts organisation Black Creatives Aotearoa to support the creativity of people of African and Afro-Caribbean heritage in New Zealand.
-The organisation also mentors young talent and develops works by indigenous people and people of colour.